CloudWithChris/cloudwithchris.com/content/blog/introduction-to-logic-apps.md

 ![Creating Logic Apps Experience](/img/blog/introduction-to-logic-apps/logicapps-create.png)

 From there, you'll have the option to use the visual designer to create your workflow.
-You can create these using code (ARM Templates) if you wish, but I think the Visual Designer makes the authoring experience simlpe.
+You can create these using code (ARM Templates) if you wish, but I think the Visual Designer makes the authoring experience simple.

 ![Initial Logic Apps Designer Experience](/img/blog/introduction-to-logic-apps/logicapps-designer.png)